Anthony Bourdain: Television

-No Reservations (2005–2012)

 In July 2005, he premiered a new, somewhat similar television series, Anthony Bourdain: No Reservations, on the Travel Channel.
 As a further result of the immense popularity of Kitchen Confidential, the Fox sitcom Kitchen Confidential aired in 2005, in which the character Jack Bourdain is based loosely on Anthony Bourdain's biography and persona.

-In July 2006, he and his crew were in Beirut filming an episode of No Reservations when the Israel-Lebanon conflict broke out unexpectedly after the crew had filmed only a few hours of footage.
+In July 2006, he and his crew were in Beirut filming an episode of No Reservations when the Israel–Lebanon conflict broke out unexpectedly after the crew had filmed only a few hours of footage.
 His producers compiled behind-the-scenes footage of him and his production staff, including not only their initial attempts to film the episode, but also their firsthand encounters with Hezbollah supporters, their days of waiting for news with other expatriates in a Beirut hotel, and their eventual escape aided by a fixer (unseen in the footage), whom Bourdain dubbed Mr. Wolf after Harvey Keitel's character in Pulp Fiction.
 Bourdain and his crew were finally evacuated with other American citizens, on the morning of July 20, by the United States Marine Corps.
 The Beirut No Reservations episode, which aired on August 21, 2006, was nominated for an Emmy Award in 2007.

-The Layover (2011–2013)

 In July 2011, the Travel Channel announced adding a second one-hour, 10-episode Bourdain show to be titled The Layover, which premiered November 21, 2011.
 Each episode featured an exploration of a city that can be undertaken within an air travel layover of 24 to 48 hours.
 The series ran for 20 episodes, through February 2013.
 Bourdain executive produced a similar show hosted by celebrities called The Getaway, which lasted two seasons on Esquire Network.

-Parts Unknown (2013–2018)

 In May 2012, Bourdain announced that he was leaving the Travel Channel.
 In December, he explained on his blog that his departure was due to his frustration with the channel's new ownership using his voice and image to make it seem as if he were endorsing a car brand, and the channel's creating three "special episodes" consisting solely of clips from the seven official episodes of that season.
 He went on to host Anthony Bourdain: Parts Unknown for CNN.
 The program focused on other cuisines, cultures and politics and premiered on April 14, 2013.

 President Barack Obama was featured on the program in an episode filmed in Vietnam that aired in September 2016; the two talked over a beer and bun cha at a small restaurant in Hanoi.
 The show was filmed and is set in places as diverse as Libya, Tokyo, the Punjab region, Jamaica, Turkey, Ethiopia, Nigeria, Far West Texas and Armenia.

-The Mind of a Chef

 Between 2012 and 2017, he served as narrator and executive producer for several episodes of the award-winning PBS series The Mind of a Chef; it aired on the last months of each year.
 The series moved from PBS to Facebook Watch in 2017.